akheron/typera/README.md

   | Response.BadRequest<string>
 > = routeHandler(/* ... */)
 ```

+The types in the `typera.Response` namespace correspond to HTTP status
+codes, and their type parameter denotes the type of the response body.
+All the standard statuses are covered, and you can also have custom
+ones like this: `Response.Response<418, sting>`

 You should always annotate the route handler response types like
 above.
 The compiler infers the possible response types, but the result